arcus/education_modules/intro_to_r_rstudio/intro_to_r_rstudio.md

   - Operating system terminal
   - And much more!

 RStudio is the preferred method for most uses of R, and it's generally what we use to teach.
+We will only scratch the surface of this tool in this module, and we won't get to some important topics you may have already heard of, like R Markdown.

 ## Starting RStudio